If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 6. Good wine

 If you are into wine, Chile has a lot to offer.
-There are a lot of wineries here mainly in the central valley.
-But even in the south of Chile, you can enjoy a wine-tasting session or go out on a vineyard tour.
+There are a lot of wineries here, mainly in the central valley.
+But even in southern Chile, you can enjoy a wine-tasting session or a vineyard tour.

 It’s possible to buy good wine in almost any supermarket for an excellent price.